An approach to categorification of some small quantum groups II: Introduction

-\paragraph{Acknowledgements.} Both authors would like to express their deep gratitude towards their advisor Mikhail Khovanov for many years of inspirational education, and for supporting this collaboration.
 The second author would like to thank Bernhard Keller for helpful discussions about DG categories during the introductory workshop ``Cluster Algebras and Commutative Algebra'', as well as the hospitality of the organizers of the workshop and MSRI.
 He would also like to thank Mikhail Kapranov for some enlightening discussion about $n$-complexes.
-The string diagrams in the paper are created via Krzysztof Putyra's LaTeX package \verb"diagcat.sty".
+The string diagrams in the paper are created via Krzysztof Putyra's LaTeX package \verb"diagcat".

 The first author is supported by NSF fellowship DMS-1103862.
 The second author is partially supported by NSF RTG grant DMS-0739392 at Columbia.